glory-violet/mainworkingdirectory/README.md

           "This security group allows SSH Connection to the EC2-MongoDB Server (Instance)."
      - Allow SSH Connection Port: 22 from anywhere
 - scroll down and click on "Launch Instance"
-- (Wait for couple of minutes for the EC2 Instances to be launched and show the status as "2/2 checks passed")
+- (Wait for couple of minutes for the EC2 Instance to be launched completely and show the status as <span style="color: Orange;>" 2/2 checks passed"</span>)

 ### 3.2 - SSH onto the EC2 Instance using Git-BASH: